City Planning Updates

 Unfortunately, with Builder’s Remedy and additional state laws designed to provide more housing, the City says their hands are tied.
 If the Planning Director denied the proposed 7-story building, the State and the Developer are both likely to sue the City.

-The project at 940 Willow Street at the corner of Kotenberg Ave was approved at the Director’s hearing Wednesday, December 3, 2025.
+The project at 940 Willow Street at Kotenberg Ave was approved at the Director’s hearing Wednesday, December 3, 2025.

 November 2025